Sophia Agranovich: Hiatus from music

 Agranovich paused her musical career in the 1980s to raise a family and to pursue an additional career in Information Technology.
-Having earned a certification in Computer Science from the Empire Technical School in New York City in 1981, her career in technology developed with her employment as a systems analyst for the Metropolitan Life Insurance Company in 1985 (where she received the Presidential Quality Award for Computer Systems Design and Support), and later a senior programmer/analyst at Merrill Lynch in 1987.
+Having earned a certification in Computer Science from the Empire Technical School in New York City in 1981, her career in technology developed with her employment as a systems analyst for the Metropolitan Life Insurance Company in 1985 (where she received the Presidential Quality Award for Computer Systems Design and Support), and later a senior programmer/analyst at Merrill in 1987.
 She was ultimately promoted to project manager/assistant vice president in 1995 and vice president in 2001.

 In 2008, Agranovich retired from her IT career and studied naturopathy, traditional Indian medicine and traditional Chinese medicine.
 In 2008 she received certifications from National Exercise and Sports Trainers Association/Spencer Institute and American Association of Drugless Practitioners in Yoga, Pilates, and other holistic disciplines.
 From 2009 to 2012 she taught Yoga and Pilates.

 Music career

 In 2008, Agranovich restarted her professional musical career as a concert pianist, recording artist, music educator and program director.
 She regularly performs in numerous concerts both in the United States and internationally.
 In 2017 she gave 2-hour solo recitals at the Pennautier Festival and Juan-les-Pins in France where she premiered Quatre préludes en hommage a Chopin, Op.
 162 dedicated to her by the French composer Françoise Choveaux.
 Other premieres included Roger Stubblefield's Sonata for clarinet and piano and Nocturne for viola and piano.
-Some of the venues she performed at are David Geffen (former Avery Fisher) Hall, Bruno Walter Auditorium and Paul Hall at Lincoln Center, Carnegie Weill Recital Hall, Merkin Concert Hall, Roerich and Metropolitan museums, Bargemusic, Tenri Cultural Institute, Polish Cultural Foundation, Lambert Castle, Watchung Arts Center, Sieminski Theater, Hunter Hall, Madison Arts Center, Salle Cortot, American Cathedral in Paris, Teatro di Marcello, Sala Baldini, Ehrbarsaal, Théâtre Na Loba, Gesellschaft für Musiktheater at Palais Khevenhüller, and Kaiser Hall.
+Other major festivals she had participated at is Les Arts George V in Paris, Festival Musicale delle Nazioni in Rome, and Aspen in USA.
+Some of the venues she performed at are David Geffen (former Avery Fisher) Hall, Bruno Walter Auditorium and Paul Hall at Lincoln Center, Carnegie Weill Recital Hall, Merkin Concert Hall, Roerich and Metropolitan museums, Bargemusic, Tenri Cultural Institute, Polish Cultural Foundation, Lambert Castle, Watchung Arts Center, Sieminski Theater, Hunter Hall, Madison Arts Center, Salle Cortot, American Cathedral in Paris, 1901 Arts Club, Regent Hall, Biblioteca Musical Víctor Espinós, Teatro di Marcello, Sala Baldini, Mozarthaus, Ehrbarsaal, Théâtre Na Loba, Gesellschaft für Musiktheater at Palais Khevenhüller, and Kaiser Hall.